Free Kitchen Hacks eBook

 • Bring ten cups of water to a rolling boil in a large pot.
 Peel and cube your sweet potato, chopping it into pieces about 1 cubic inch in size.

 • Boil the cubed sweet potato until fork tender (15-20 minutes).
-Conserve about 2 tablespoons of the water that the sweet potatoes boiled in before straining.
+Conserve about ¼ cup of the water that the sweet potatoes boiled in before straining, just in case you need it later.

 • Add the boiled sweet potato, Tahini, olive oil, lemon juice, garlic, salt, and pepper to your food processor or high-powered blender and blend until smooth.